 Laparoscopic surgery, otherwise known as minimally invasive surgery or keyhole surgery, was first implemented on humans in 1910 by Swedish physician Hans Christian Jacobaeus.
-Its "minimally invasive" nickname is attributable to the small incisions that are made as illustrated in Figure 2, which coincide with a shorter recovery time, minor scarring, and decreased risk of hernia development.
+Its "minimally invasive" nickname is attributable to the small incisions that are made, which coincide with a shorter recovery time, minor scarring, and decreased risk of hernia development.

-In order to improve on-camera visibility and maneuverability, the region of interest is insufflated with carbon dioxide creating a dome-like workspace.
+This technique is constrained to operations in the abdominal area, such as a cholecystectomy, which is a removal of the gallbladder, removal or partremoval of the colon, and various others.
+In order to improve on-camera visibility and maneuverability, the abdominal region is insufflated with carbon dioxide creating a dome-like workspace.
 Carbon dioxide is used, because tissue can absorb the gas, and then have it disposed of by the respiratory system.
-Rather than using one large incision common to a traditional open surgery, laparoscopic surgeries require three to four 5 mm to 10 mm incisions through which a trocar will be inserted.
+Rather than using one large incision common to a traditional open surgery, laparoscopic surgeries require three to four 0.5 mm to 1 mm incisions through which a trocar will be inserted.
 Trocars are the tubes through which the instruments are then inserted, leaving about 1 mm of space around the shaft of the laparoscopic instrument.

 The laparoscopic instrument itself consists of a handle with a trigger like mechanism, connected to a 5 mm diameter shaft with lengths ranging from 28 cm to 36 cm depending on the patient to be operated on.
-A variety of tips are used as illustrated in Figure 3, some with cutting function, and others with grasping function.
+A variety of tips are used as illustrated in Figure 2, some with cutting function, and others with grasping function.